Class Action Settlements in Progress

 Join your class now.
 Time is running out.

 Brinker International — Rest, meal period, and off-the-clock claim by California hourly restaurant employees, including "Chili's Grill and Bar," "Romano's Macaroni Grill," "Maggiano's Little Italy," "Corner Bakery Café," "Cozymel's Mexican Grill," and "On The Border."
-The Class certification order is currently before the California Supreme Court, and no date has been set for oral argument.
+Following review by the California Supreme Court, class certified on meal period and rest period claims.

 Catholic Healthcare West Misclassification claim on behalf of Information Technology employees for failure to pay overtime.